weaviate/weaviate-io/developers/weaviate/configuration/indexes.md

 |`centroids`|integer|-|The number of centroids to use.
 Reducing the number of centroids will further reduce the size of quantized vectors at the price of recall.
 When using the `kmeans` encoder, centroids is set to 256 or one byte by default in Weaviate.|
 |`encoder`|string|`kmeans`|An object with encoder specific information.
 Here you can specify the `type` of encoder as either `kmeans`(default) or `tile`.
 If using the `tile` encoder you can also specify the `distribution` as `log-normal` (default) or `normal`.|

-Example of a class could be [configured in your data schema](/developers/weaviate/configuration/schema-configuration.md):
+Example of a collection could be [configured in your data schema](/developers/weaviate/configuration/schema-configuration.md):

 ```json
 {